albertovecina/PaperKnife/README.md

 		public class Item implements CellElement {
 		}

-2. Annotate your methods to mark them as a data source
+2. Annotate your methods to mark them as a data source, providing an id.

-		@CellSource("Title")
+		@DataSource("Title")
     	public String getTitle() {
       		return title;
     	}

-3. Implements a class to handle the row views (a view holder) and exteds the ViewTarget interface
+3. Implements a class to handle the row views (a view holder) and implements the CellTarget interface

-		private static class ViewHolder implements ViewTarget {
+		private static class ViewHolder implements CellTarget {
 		}

 4. [OPTIONAL] Implements a cell provider.
 The cell provider is an aditional information source.
 The cell provider sources receives an instance of your model as a paramenter.
 Implementes the CellProvider interface and annotate your source methods.